 - Ground floor toilet

 Read the full Access Statement for this property.

 One Union Mill is a modern luxury apartment with secure gated off-street parking and spacious enclosed patio with outside seating for alfresco dining.
-It has been furnished and decorated with attention to detail.
+It is situated where in the early 1800s a co-operative union mill was built.
+It has been furnished and decorated with attention to detail, with modern contemporary styling throughout a great space to relax.
 Very well presented and equipped this delightful ground floor two bedroomed apartment is ideal for a quality holiday by the sea.
 Situated in the popular historic seaside town of Whitby it offers easy access to many tourist attractions.
-The apartment is only a short walk to the beach and all Whitby's amenities and the picturesque North York Moors are just an easy drive away.
+The apartment is close to Whitby's amenities including the leisure centre which is close by.
+You are only a short walk away from the cliff top with access to the beach via the cliff lift if you are lucky and the tide is out you can enjoy a lovely walk along the beach to Sandsend for a light lunch and then catch the bus back to Whitby with the stop just outside the property.
+Alternatively you could walk into the town and enjoy watching the sun set whilst enjoying a glass of wine at the bars overlooking the harbour.
+The picturesque North York Moors are just an easy drive away.
+Secure gated parking.

 Entrance: From the car park into a shared lobby.

 Hallway: Large console table and mirror, decorative lighting, internal glassed window between the hallway and the kitchen.

 Lounge/ Diner: Dining table and chairs, Smart TV with DVD player, iPod docking station, console table, TV media storage unit, coffee table and lamp table, comfortable quality sofas, door leading out to the patio.

 Kitchen: Fridge freezer, electric cooker with oven and grill, washer/dryer, dishwasher, microwave.